IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 ## Translating findings of a detection rule

 Once you have written your detection rule, and once this rule detects findings when scanning some source code, you will obtain a tree of captured values.
-The goal of the translation is to represent these values into a standard tree (which can then be used to create a CBOM for example).
+The aim of the translation is to represent these values in a standardized, language-independent tree in the cryptographic domain.
-For this, you should represent your cryptographic assets using the standard classes defined in the [`model`](../mapper/src/main/java/com/ibm/mapper/model/) directory of the *mapper* module (and not of the engine module like before).
+For this, you should represent your cryptographic assets and values using the standard classes defined in the [`model`](../mapper/src/main/java/com/ibm/mapper/model/) directory of the *mapper* module (and not of the engine module like before).

-You should use the information contained into the detection context and the type of the detection value, to decide the type of translation you want to apply.
+You should use the information contained in the detection context and the type of detection value to decide which type of translation you want to apply.

-Then, you should use some cryptography knowledge to translate your findings into the correct mapper classes.
+With the help of some knowledge about cryptography, you can translate those findings into the correct model classes.
-It is easy to translate what you detected as an *Algorithm* (from `engine`) into an *Algorithm* (from `mapper`).
+It is straightforward to translate what you detected as an *Algorithm* (from `engine`) into an *Algorithm* (from `mapper`).
 But if you know that this algorithm is used for public key encryption in the specific context in which you detect it, you may keep this information by using the context `PublicKeyContext` in your detection rule, and then decide to translate it into a `PublicKeyEncryption` (which is a superclass of mapper's `Algorithm`).

 As a rule a thumb, there is almost always a straightforward translation of the assets you detect.